Creepy figures are part of Halloween in St. Louis.

 From haunted houses to fear farms, St. Louis has hair-raising Halloween events that will make your blood run cold.
 The question is: How many horrors can you handle?

-With thrills both on and off the rides, Fright Fest at Six Flags St. Louis is one of the spookiest events of the season.
-During the day, family-friendly attractions abound, but at night, all the creatures that go bump in the night haunt the park.
+With thrills both on and off the rides, Fright Fest at Six Flags St. Louis is one of the spookiest fall festivals and events of the season.
+During the day, family-friendly attractions abound, but in the evening, all the creatures that go bump in the night haunt the park.
 Expect rides in the dark, haunted houses and other scare zones.

 This time of year, Brookdale Farms gives us the heebie-jeebies.
 Here, spirits roam the land and stalk the living.
 Plagued by evil, the Field of Nightmares admits only the bravest souls.
 Are you one of them?